Teide National Park

 Teide National Park: A Geological Marvel on Tenerife Island

 Teide National Park, situated on the island of Tenerife in the Canary Islands, Spain, is a testament to the breathtaking beauty and geological significance of oceanic islands.
-Inscribed as a UNESCO World Heritage Site in 2007, this protected area showcases the Teide-Pico Viejo stratovolcano, the highest peak on Spanish soil, standing tall at 3,718 meters (12,198 feet).
-This volcanic structure, reaching 7,500 meters (24,606 feet) above the ocean floor, ranks as the world's third-tallest volcanic structure.
+Inscribed as a UNESCO World Heritage Site in 2007, this protected area showcases the Teide-Pico Viejo stratovolcano complex, crowned by Mount Teide, the highest peak on Spanish soil, rising to 3,718 meters (12,198 feet).
+Measured from the ocean floor, the volcanic structure ascends roughly 7,500 meters (24,600 feet), making it one of the tallest volcanic edifices on Earth.

 UNESCO Description of the World Heritage Site